The ultimate guide to camping on the Whitsundays!

 Great for: Swimming, snorkelling and kayaking.

-This campsite is excellent for those kayakers that are kayaking around the islands and need a stop-off.
+This campsite is excellent for those kayakers who are kayaking around the islands and need a stop-off.
 Good snorkelling is also accessible off the beach.

 Crayfish Beach